DanielShteinbok/Linphone_registration_investigation/README.md

 * How does one set the transport method of the LinphoneProxyConfig to TCP/whatever instead of UDP?
 * What does the `linphone_proxy_config_set_routes` function have to do with the transport method?
 How does one call this function (what is `routes`)?

+**Updates:**
+It seems that `LinphoneTransports` only changes the ports used on the host computer (in the User Agent), not the proxy port.
+The current issue is that it turns out that `linphone_core_iterate()` does not send out a `REGISTER` request at all!
+(verified via Wireshark)

+Ports were not closed etc, will have to investigate more...

 </details>

 ## Compilation and Linking